STV9042 – Field Seminar in International Relations Theory

 The course is open to PhD students in political science and related disciplines; there is no participation fee.

-PhD candidates at the Faculty of Social Sciences at the University of Oslo should apply for the course via Studentweb; other PhD candidates should use the Application Form.
+PhD candidates at the Faculty of Social Sciences at the University of Oslo can apply for the course via Studentweb; other PhD candidates should use the Application Form.

-The application deadline is November 15th 2024.
-Students will be notified about the outcome of their application as quickly as possible.
+The application deadline is November 1st 2024.
+Students will be notified about the outcome of their application as quickly as possible after the deadline.

 Application form